 How important is the domain name?

 My domain name is my brand name, so for me it is important.
-Also, I do think having the words “music lesson” in the domain name help with my search engine optimization and higher Google rankings.
+Also, I do think that having the words “music lesson” in the domain name help with my search engine optimization and higher Google rankings.

 Which CMS – Content Management System do you use for running your website?